 CSSA Major Professor/Advisor Bios

-Marigold S. Holmes currently serves as the Manager for Sponsored Student Programs in the Office of International Services (OIS) within the Division of International Programs.
+Marigold S. Holmes currently serves as the Manager for Sponsored Student Programs in the Office of International Services (OIS).
 In this role, she provides strategic leadership to international sponsored student programs for all OSU and INTO OSU programs, acts as a liaison between OSU/INTO OSU and foreign government sponsors, and assists sponsored international students to succeed in their educational sojourn at OSU.
 Marigold is also a member of the teaching faculty for the College Student Service Administration Program in the College of Liberal Arts.
-Marigold has served in the field of international education for nearly 20 years.
+Marigold has served in the field of international education for over 20 years.
 From 1997 to 2012, she worked at the Japan-U.S. Educational Commission (Fulbright Japan) in Tokyo.
 She has held various other positions in international recruitment and retention, student leadership development, graduate student success and academic advising at Oregon State University, Fulbright/EducationUSA Japan, and the University of Washington.
 She has given presentations on various topics related to international education at international conferences and has been invited as a guest lecturer at universities throughout Japan.
+She is also an active member of NAFSA: Association of International Educators, and is an alumnus of the National Association of College and University Residence Halls.
 Her research interests include topics related to international education, including international students’ adjustment and success, international student mobility, government policies on internationalization, comparative higher education, Japan-U.S. educational exchange, public diplomacy vis-à-vis higher education, and third-culture kids.
 Marigold earned a Bachelor’s Degree in English Literature from the University of Washington-Seattle and a Master of Science degree in College Student Service Administration from OSU.
 She also holds a Graduate Certificate in College and University Teaching from OSU.
-Marigold is bilingualand bicultural (Japanese-American) and is passionate about promoting mutual understanding through educational exchange.
+Marigold is bilingual and bicultural (Japanese-American) and is passionate about promoting mutual understanding through educational exchange.
 She enjoys experiencing world culture and foods, attending theatrical and musical performances, and taking strolls through nature.

 Tristen Shay is the Associate Director of Student Services and Student Diversity Liaison for the College of Liberal Arts, and has been a faculty member in the CSSA program at OSU for the past several years.
 They received their BA in Gender Studies as well as Art History & Visual Culture Studies at Whitman College and their EdM in CSSA from OSU.
 In addition to their current work in Advising and Student Services, Tristen also sits on a variety of boards and committees including the Leadership Council for Equity, Inclusion and Social Justice (OSU), the National Liberal Arts Steering Committee (NACADA), Faculty Senate (OSU), and the National Out N About board (non-profit LGBTQ+ youth services).
 At OSU they support several student groups: Hillel (Jewish Student Union), Alpha Kappa Psi (International, Coeducation Business Fraternity) and TREX (Trans* Resource and Education eXtravaganza!).
 Their interests within advising are broad, but currently include persistence for trans* college students and recruitment and retention of indigenous populations.